akhilesh1709/aicure_ThreeMusketeers/README.md

 The dataset is provided in train_data.csv.

 ### Implementation Details
-- **Data Preprocessing:** The dataset is preprocessed to handle any missing values, perform feature scaling, and encode categorical variables as needed.
+- **Data Preprocessing:** The dataset is preprocessed to handle any missing values.
 - **Train-Test Split:** The dataset is split into a training set and a test set.
 - **Model Training:** The Stacking Regressor model is defined along with RidgeCV estimator and is used to train the dataset.
 - **Model Evaluation:** The trained model is evaluated on the test data to assess its performance in prediction.